billsix/cprogrammingbook/doc/05-Arrays.rst

 One of the great benefits introduced by the new Standard is that it allows the types of the arguments to date to be declared in advance.
-A great favourite (and disastrous) mistake in C is to forget that a function expects pointers as its arguments, and to pass something else instead.
+A great favorite (and disastrous) mistake in C is to forget that a function expects pointers as its arguments, and to pass something else instead.
 Imagine what would have happened if the call of